jrlarsen/GetProgramming/Ch02_Variables/chapter2.md

  *
  * 3) Assign your variable a value.
  *
- * 4) Use console.log to display your variable on the console.
+ * 4) Use console.log to display your
+ *    variable on the console.
  *
- * 5) Can you display the sum
+ * 5) Add a new line of code to alter the
+ *    value of your variable after it
+ *    has been displayed on the console.
+ *
+ * 6) Add a new line of code to display
- *    of the two variables?
+ *    the new value of your variable.
  *
  */
 ```